-The Baseball Classic operates with a fixed $2 million salary cap for all player salaries.
+The Baseball Classic operates with a fixed $2 million salary cap for all player salaries, subject to inflation.
 Teams experience salary cap “hits” in the form of all contractual agreements the team is under current standing with.
 Pro-tip: This amount does not reflect any released player contracts; however, the team is still on the hook for any outstanding amounts agreed upon.
 Released player contract amounts are shifted in the accounting screen to Misc. expenses.

 The League Office has strict sanctions for violations of the cap.
 Sanctions, unless otherwise specified, are in the form of suspensions to the highest paid healthy player on the roster of the violating team.
 The sanctions are as followed:

 2nd consecutive instance: 4 game suspension (When corrected by next sim, unless GM notifies of inability to export before the instance.)